ARTICLE 1 Name and Objects

 b) Lapsing: A membership shall be considered lapsed and automatically terminated if dues remain unpaid thirty (30) days after becoming due: however, the Board of Directors may grant an additional ninety (90) days of grace to such delinquent members in meritorious cases.
 In no case shall a member whose dues are unpaid on the date of meeting be entitled to vote at that Club meeting.

 c) Expulsion: A member may be suspended or expelled for conduct which is 1: improper or 2: prejudicial to the welfare or reputation of the Club or 3: which fails to live up to Club responsibilities and expectations.
 Such suspension or expulsion can be made only by a four-fifths (4/5) vote at a regular or special meeting of the Board of Directors with ten (10) days written notice to the member concerned: said notice shall include a full statement of the charges.
 This member shall have full opportunity to be heard at the meeting before a vote is taken.

 ARTICLE 3 Meetings and Voting

-Section 1 Regular and Special Club meetings: Business meetings of the Club shall be held at such hour and place designated by the Board of Directors.
+Section 2 Regular and Special Club meetings: Business meetings of the Club shall be held at such hour and place designated by the Board of Directors.
 Written notice of each meeting shall be given by the Secretary at least thirty (30) days prior to the date of the regular meeting and fifteen (15) days prior to the date of a special meeting.
-The quorum for a meeting shall be a majority of those present at the beginning of each Club meeting.
 The President must submit an agenda to all members who are present for the meeting.
 Members may place an item on the agenda by contacting the president at least two (2) days prior to any Club business meeting.